raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 ...

 <strong>Aromas:</strong><br />
-:iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)
+: iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)